softnami/Autoencoder/README.md

     callback_data = data;
 };

-var nn =  new NeuralNetwork({
+var an = new Autoencoder({
+        'path': path,
-        'path': undefined,/*optional path to save the weights*/ 'hiddenLayerSize': 12,
+        /*optional path to save the weights.*/
+        'hiddenLayerSize': 6,
+        'p': 0.05,/*Sparsity parameter.*/
+        'beta': 0.3,/*Weight of the sparsity term.*/
-        'learningRate': 0.1,
+        'learningRate': 0.9,
-        'algorithm_mode': 0 /*This is to specify if  testing:0, cross validating:1 or training:2 data.*/ ,
+        'algorithm_mode': 0 /*This is to specify if  testing:2, cross validating:1 or training:0 data.*/ ,
-        'threshold': undefined /*optional threshold value*/ ,
+        'threshold_value': undefined /*optional threshold value*/ ,
-        'regularization_parameter': 0.001 /*optional regularization parameter to prevent overfitting*/ ,
+        'regularization_parameter': 0.001 /*optional regularization parameter to prevent overfitting.*/ ,
         'optimization_mode': {
-          'mode': 1,
+          'mode': 0
-          'batch_size': 2
-        } /*optional optimization mode for type of gradient descent. {mode:1, 'batch_size': <your size>} for mini-batch and {mode: 0} for batch.*/ , 'notify_count': 10 /*optional value to execute the callback after every x number of iterations*/ , 'iteration_callback': callback /*optional callback that can be used for getting cost and iteration value on every notify count.*/ , 'maximum_iterations': 10000 /*optional maximum iterations to be allowed*/ });
+        } /*optional optimization mode for type of gradient descent.*/ , 'notify_count': 10 /*optional value to execute the callback after every x number of iterations.*/ , 'iteration_callback': callback /*optional callback that can be used for getting cost and iteration value on every notify count.*/ , 'maximum_iterations': 500 /*optional maximum iterations to be allowed.*/ });

-nn.train_network([
+an.train_network([
     [1, 0, 1, 1, 1, 1],
     [0, 1, 1, 0, 0, 0],
     [1, 0, 0, 1, 0, 1],